 It’s my home away from home, my staycation, my stomping grounds, at least for Memorial Day weekend.
 Dead Woman Hollow is a narrow, wooded valley sandwiched between two smallish Appalachian mountains in southern Pennsylvania.
 And as it turns out, for this weekend, it’s my principal destination.

 Thirty-two years and a couple of weeks ago, two women hiked into this valley to camp.
-After they set up their campsite, they settled down and began to have sex under the open sky.
+After they set up their campsite, they settled down and began making out under the open sky.
 A drifter, a fugitive from Florida happened to see them and in a fit of homophobic fury, unloaded his rifle into the campsite.
 Both women were shot multiple times, one hiked out three miles for help, the other died at the scene.
 Now it’s a local mountain bike mecca with a badass name.

 I mention the Florida connection because my kids are obsessed with googling “Florida Man.”
 They contend that the most bizarre news headlines on the web all begin with “Florida man…” They gave me a sampling a couple of weeks ago.
 Florida man pleads guilty to killing sawfish by removing extended nose with power saw.
 They’re right, pretty strange stuff.